 OHRN develops up to date and relevant webinar content in collaboration with community partners and people with lived experience.
 Watch here for opportunities to participate in live webinars with workers from across the province, or take advantage of viewing our webinar recordings anytime.
 For statistical purposes, registration is required to watch live or recorded webinars.
 We will provide certificates of completion by request.
-Please see the bottom of the page for certificate request requirements.
+Follow link at the bottom of page for certificate requests.

 Contact us to be notified as new webinars are announced.

 Some of these webinars were developed by OHSUTP, the predecessor to OHRN.(Registering helps us maintain data even if you previously registered for the live recording.
 Thank you for your patience!)

 OHRN + EENet/PSSP Co-hosted Webinar:

 On Friday, May 8, 2020, EENet and the Ontario Harm Reduction Network presented a webinar titled, “Drug use and harm reduction during COVID-19.”

 •To understand the particular risk factors for People Who Use Drugs (PWUD) during COVID-19